nikunjjain02/Face-Detection-using-Deep-Learning-and-Explainable-AI/README.md

-# Facial and Ocular Recognition with MTCNN, LIME, and SHAP
+# Facial and Ocular Recognition with MTCNN, LIME

 **Project Name:** Advancements in Facial and Ocular Recognition using MTCNN and Interpretable Machine Learning